 There are time limits affecting whether we can or can’t help with a complaint.

-The Financial Conduct Authority gave us the power to look at complaints from small businesses from 1 April 2019.
-Therefore, if you’re a small business, we can only look at your complaint if it relates to events that occurred on or after 1 April 2019.
-However, if you are a micro-enterprise, we can look at complaints relating to events going further back in time.
+If you’re a small business, we can only look at your complaint if it relates to events that occurred on or after 1 April 2019.
+But if you’re a micro-enterprise, we may be able to help with complaints about events before that date.

-Find out more about the complaints we can help with.
+Find out more about who we can help.